TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 Composer configuration :file:`composer.json`
 ============================================

+In this tutorial we assumed, you
+:ref:`installed TYPO3 with Composer <extension-installation>`.
-If you are planning to work with a Composer-based installation (as we would advise) the extension needs to contain its own :file:`composer.json`.
+Therefore the extension needs to contain its own :file:`composer.json`.

 .. include:: /CodeSnippets/ExtensionConfiguration/ComposerJson.rst.txt